 At KJK, we understand that criminal cases have the potential to changes lives permanently.
 With any other legal challenge, those who are criminally charged risk losing their reputation, liberty, career and family, which is why with every client matter, regardless of size or complexity of the case, our clients receive a thoughtful and vigorous defense.
-We are passionate hands-on attorneys who are accessible to our clients, and guide them through the intricacies of the criminal justice system.
+Our criminal defense attorneys are passionate, hands-on and accessible to our clients, and guide them through the intricacies of the criminal justice system.

 We represent clients in state and federal courts around the country.
 Our clients are business executives, medical professionals, college students, and men and women who find themselves in situations where their liberty is at risk in some of the most challenging periods in their lives.
-Over the years, we have become particularly experienced representing our most vulnerable clients with mental health and neurological disorders.
+Over the years, KJK’s Criminal, Cyber & White Collar attorneys have become particularly experienced representing our most vulnerable clients with mental health and neurological disorders.

 The criminal defense attorneys at KJK represent clients from the early stages of an investigation through trial and beyond, if necessary.
 Calling upon defense counsel early, we work to identify evidence that may help avoid prosecution.
 However, prosecution cannot always be avoided.
 When criminal charges are filed, we aggressively build a defense.
-Often, we work closely without highly respected experts who assist us in developing unique defenses.
-When a case cannot be resolved, we have the experience and resources necessary to proceed to trial.
+Often, we work closely with highly respected experts who assist us in developing unique defenses.
+When a case cannot be resolved, our criminal defense attorneys have the experience and resources necessary to proceed to trial.

 When errors occur in the trial court, a defendant must turn to the court of appeals.
 Because appellate / post-conviction representation is often a defendant’s last means of obtaining justice, appellate representation of the highest caliber is critical to a defendant’s future.

-At KJK, our criminal practice group is skilled in handled appellate litigation in state and federal courts around the country.
+At KJK, our criminal defense attorneys are skilled in handling appellate litigation in state and federal courts around the country.
 We have drafted and argued winning appellate briefs that have resulted in convictions being vacated and new trials ordered.
 Because we regularly try criminal cases, we understand the errors that occur in the trial court, how to protect the trial court record, and how to identify winning appellate arguments.
 We continuously monitor case law from around the country to stay ahead of legal trends.